aleksanderbastek/todo/src/scripts/README.md

     Equivalent for `docker-compose down`.<br/>
     Usage: `pwsh prune.ps1`.<br/>
-    You can use `-Full` flag if you want to remove application volumens but you don't have to.<br/>
+    You can use `-Full` flag if you want to remove application volumes but you don't have to.<br/>
     Example: `pwsh prune.ps1` or `pwsh prune.ps1 -Full`.

 -   `cleanup`